Subspace Methods for 3-Parameter Eigenvalue Problems: Two parameters

 \section{Two parameters}

-In this section, we consider \eqref{eq::TEPproblemK} for the case $k=2$, and give a quick overview of the ideas presented in \cite{KarlBor}.
-It turns out that most approaches cannot be generalized to more than two parameters, which makes a multiparameter eigenvalue problem with three of more parameters substantially more difficult to solve than the two parameter case.
+In this section, we consider \eqref{eq::TEPproblemK} for the case $k=2$, but, to ease the notation, set $A_{j} := A_{j0}$, $B_{j} := A_{j1}$, $C_{j} := A_{j2}$ for $j = 1,2$, as well as $\lambda := \lambda_1$, $\mu := \lambda_2$.
+A quick overview of the ideas in \cite{KarlBor} is presented next.
+As we shall see in the subsequent section, most of these ideas for the two parameter case cannot be generalized to more than two parameters.